Layla76/Database_project/README.md

 4. What is the average funding given per grant?
   Response:       250518.302880111000
   Time:           1894.002 ms
-  Improved time:
+  Improved time:  ..... (grants)

-5. Add 90 days to insured end dates
+5. Add 90 days to each insurance plan
   Response:       UPDATE 192299
   Time:           11.262 ms
   Improved time:

-6. Increase family subscriptions by $5
+6. Add 30 days to each subscription
   Response:       UPDATE 189059
   Time:           1793.834 ms
-  Improved time:
+  Improved time: ..... (subscribed)

 7. Delete subscribed members who have a first time subscription and who have had more than 5 penalties
   Response:       DELETE 189059